Saint-Étienne-du-Mont: Exterior

-The west front or facade of the church, in the Renaissance style and in the form of an elongated pyramid of three levels, was built in 1610 following the plan of Charles Guerin.
+The west front or façade of the church, in the Renaissance style and in the form of an elongated pyramid of three levels, was built in 1610 following the plan of Charles Guerin.
 The lowest level is covered with sculpture, and is topped by a triangular classical fronton, with a bas-relief depicting the Resurrection of Christ.
 The central feature of the level above is a Gothic rose window, under a curvilinear fronton, decorated with sculpture depicting the coat of arms of France and those of the old Abbey.
 On the top level, the triangular gable features an elliptical rose window.

 Interior

 The interior is a that of a hall church of large proportions, sixty-nine meters long and 25.5 meters wide.
 The collateral aisles on either side of the nave and choir are unusually high, and have large windows, filling the church with light.
 The interior of the church combines Flamboyant Gothic architecture, including elaborate rib vaults with hanging keystones, alongside elements of Italian Renaissance decoration, such as classical columns and arcades, and an abundance of sculpted heads of angels integrated into the architecture.